 FIGURE 3: Band diagram of an n-type TFET in the OFF-state and in the ON-state [1].

-they base The operation of a TFET on band-to-band tunneling (BTBT).
+They base the operation of a TFET on band-to-band tunneling (BTBT).
 BTBT involves tunneling of carriers from the valence band into the conduction band through the forbidden band gap or vice versa.

-it shows Band diagrams of an n-type TFET in the figure in the OFF-state and in the ON–state.
+It shows Band diagrams of an n-type TFET in the figure in the OFF-state and in the ON–state.
 When the gate voltage is close to zero, the TFET is in the OFF- state.
 The conduction band in the channel lies above the valence band in the source.
 As a result, it inhibits BTBT, and the TFET is in the OFF-state with low drain current.
 When the gate voltage is increased, the gate voltage modulates the carrier density below the gate and the conduction band in the channel pushed down.
 When a high voltage applies to the gate, there is band bending at the source such that the valence band in the source and the conduction band in the channel get aligned, as shown in the figure.
 As a result, the electrons in the valence band in the source can tunnel to the conduction band in the channel.
 It sweeps the electrons that tunnel into the channel to the drain terminal by the positive bias of the drain.
 This forms the basis of operation for an n-type TFET.

 FIGURE 4: Band diagram of a p-type TFET in the OFF-state and in the ON-state [1].

-it shows The band diagrams of a p-type TFET the figure in the OFF-state and in the ON-state.
+It shows the band diagrams of a p-type TFET the figure in the OFF-state and in the ON-state.
 The principle of operation of a p-type TFET is like the n-type TFET.
 When the gate voltage is close to zero, the TFET is in the OFF- state.
 When a large negative voltage applies to the gate, they push the valence band in the channel above the conduction band in the source as shown in the figure.
 As a result, they inject holes into the channel which is swept to the drain terminal by the negative bias of the drain.
 This forms the basis of operation for a p-type TFET.

 TRANSFER CHARACTERISTICS OF TFET